 Squire Patton Boggs partner Rostislav Pekař has been appointed by the Czech Republic to the Panel of Arbitrators of the International Centre for Settlement of Investment Disputes (ICSID).
-Mr. Pekař becomes the firm’s fourth partner to be appointed to the ICSID Panel, joining Miriam Harwood and Ali Gursel (for Turkmenistan) and Stephen Anway (for the Slovak Republic).
+Mr. Pekař becomes the firm’s third partner to be appointed to the ICSID Panel, joining Ali Gursel (for Turkmenistan) and Stephen Anway (for the Slovak Republic).

 An autonomous international institution affiliated with the World Bank, ICSID is the world’s principal forum for resolving disputes between foreign investors and sovereign nations.
 The Panel of Arbitrators consists of individuals appointed by ICSID Member States and by the Chairman of the Administrative Council.
 There are currently 164 Signatory and Contracting States that have agreed to arbitrate investment disputes before ICSID.